Burning Brides

-Burning Brides were an American hard rock band.
+Burning Brides was an American hard rock band.
 They were partially known for their live performances, such as selected dates as the opening band for The White Stripes in 2000.
 In 2002 they toured with …And You Will Know Us by the Trail of Dead and Queens of the Stone Age, in 2003 with Audioslave, in 2004 with A Perfect Circle, in 2005 with Mastodon, and in 2006 with Eagles of Death Metal and Peaches.
 They also opened for both Melvins and Marilyn Manson in their home town of Philadelphia, Pennsylvania.

 History

 Burning Brides formed in Philadelphia in early 1999.
 Dimitri Coats and future wife and musical partner Melanie Coats joined together after Melanie graduated from The Juilliard School for modern dance.
 Dimitri dropped out of the acting program two years earlier to pursue music.
 They spent several years traveling the country together, living in Portland, Oregon and Boston before settling in Philadelphia.

 The couple soon found drummer Mike Ambs and headlined their first concert May 11, 1999 at The Khyber in Philadelphia.
 The Brides saw popularity from their local live performances, and record companies began scouting them in order to sign them to a label.
 They first signed with File Thirteen Records, a local independent label.
 Burning Brides then took U.S. tours with such acts as Mike Watt, J. Mascis, Royal Trux, and The White Stripes.
 The band began to build a steady fan base from their energetic live shows.

 Burning Brides' first album, Fall of the Plastic Empire was released on April 17, 2001.
 The album grabbed the attention of a few music magazines, writing that Burning Brides were a garage rock band on the verge.
 After a successful showcase at SXSW in 2002, the band found themselves in a major label bidding war.
 Mike Ambs departed the band during this time, and subsequently joined Philadelphia garage rockers, The Three 4 Tens.
 With a new drummer, Jason Kourkounis, formerly of The Delta 72 and Hot Snakes, they eventually signed with V2 Records who re-released Fall of the Plastic Empire in 2002, giving it much more media attention, thus giving the Brides some international popularity.
 The New Musical Express rated the album five out of five.
 The biggest hit off the album was "Arctic Snow," the band's first single, which they performed on Late Night with Conan O'Brien.
 The Brides continued touring with such bands as My Morning Jacket, Audioslave, and joined 2003's Lollapalooza traveling music festival.